Holidays Calendar for May 13, 2018

 • 1981 Mehmet Ali Ağca attempted to assassinate Pope John Paul II in St. Peter's Square in Rome.
 The Pope was rushed to the Agostino Gemelli University Polyclinic to undergo emergency surgery.

-• 1961 Died: Gary Cooper, American actor and singer, a major movie star of the end of the silent film era and through the golden age of Classical Hollywood.
+• 1961 Died: Gary Cooper, American actor and singer, a major movie star of the end of the silent film era and through the Golden Age of Classical Hollywood.

-• 1958 Ben Carlin became the first person to circumnavigate the world by amphibious vehicle, having traveled over 17,000 kilometers (11,000 mi) by sea and 62,000 kilometers (39,000 mi) by land during a ten-year journey.
+• 1958 Ben Carlin became the first person to circumnavigate the world by an amphibious vehicle, having traveled over 17,000 kilometers (11,000 mi) by sea and 62,000 kilometers (39,000 mi) by land during a ten-year journey.

 • 1950 The first round of the Formula One World Championship was held at Silverstone Circuit in England.